puppetlabs/puppet-docs/source/puppet/4.9/install_pre.markdown

    Puppet usually uses an agent/master (client/server) architecture, but it can also run in a self-contained architecture.
 Your choice determines which packages you install, and what extra configuration you need to do.

-   Additionally, you should consider using [PuppetDB][], which enables extra Puppet features and makes it easy to query and analyze Puppet's data about your infrastructure.
+   Additionally, consider using [PuppetDB][], which enables extra Puppet features and makes it easy to query and analyze Puppet's data about your infrastructure.

    [Learn more about Puppet's architectures here.][architecture]